-(1) is the Final Reference Level multiplied by the Final Exchange Rate;

-- (2) is the Initial Reference Level multiplied by the Initial Exchange Rate;

-- (3) is the Strike Level; and

-- (4) is the Hedging Fee Factor.
+- (1) is the Final Reference Level multiplied by the Final Exchange Rate; - (2) is the Initial Reference Level multiplied by the Initial Exchange Rate; - (3) is the Strike Level; and - (4) is the Hedging Fee Factor.

 If the Cash Settlement Amount (less any Exercise Expenses) is positive, all Certificates shall be deemed to have been automatically exercised and investors will receive a Cash Settlement Amount.
 If the Cash Settlement Amount (less any Exercise Expenses) is zero, all Certificates shall be deemed to have expired.
-Please refer to the section headed "Terms and Conditions of the European Style Cash Settled Long/Short Certificates" for further details on the calculation of the Cash Settlement Amount.
+Please refer to the section headed "Terms and Conditions of the European Style Cash Settlement Long/Short Certificates on Single Equities" for further details on the calculation of the Cash Settlement Amount.

-The Certificates are only suitable for investors who believe that the level of the Index will increase and are seeking short-term leveraged exposure to the Index.
+The Certificates are only suitable for investors who believe that the price of the Underlying Stock will increase and are seeking short-term leveraged exposure to the Underlying Stock.